audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     region (or in the entire track) if it contains a relatively small number of different peaks.
 This causes clipping if the audio is amplified to 0.0 dB.
 Unlikely to affect a typical pop music track.

- * MP3 Export: Bit Rate Mode and Quality choices in MP3 Options dialogue are non-functional, almost always producing a 128 kbps CBR file.
-Additionally, the reported length is often incorrect (the actual length is correct).

- * ID3 Genre tags of imported MP3s are misread (and will therefore also be exported incorrectly) if the genre list in Metadata Editor is opened and saved.

  * When in Spectrum, Spectrum log or Pitch view, pasting in audio then zooming in causes the pasted content beyond the horizontal scroll